oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-11-18-why-traditional-sca-fails-when-you-audit-ai-generated-code.md

 comments: false
 ---

 AI coding assistants changed how developers write software.
-They help you move fast, but they also change the shape of your code in ways that break the old tools you depend on to keep your projects clean.
-Traditional SCA scanners were built for a world where code came from packages, open source projects, and human copy and paste mistakes.
+They help you move faster, but they also reshape the code in ways that break the tools you rely on to keep projects clean.
+Traditional SCA scanners were built for code that came from packages, open source repositories, and human copy and paste.
 They were not built for code rewritten by a model.

 Your risk did not change.
 Your code did.

-The scanner only sees the text in front of it.
-When the text changes enough, it stops recognizing the original license or patent risk hidden inside the logic.
-If you rely only on classic SCA, you are missing the exact type of contamination AI produces every day.
+SCA tools only see the text in front of them.
+When that text changes enough, the scanner stops recognizing the license or patent risk inside the logic.
+If you depend only on classic SCA, you miss the exact type of contamination AI produces.

 ## AI rewrites code in ways SCA cannot match

-AI does not paste GPL or patented code.
+AI does not paste code from GPL kernels or patented codec libraries.
 It rewrites it.
-The logic stays the same.
+The logic stays the same while the text changes.
+This breaks scanners that only compare strings or syntax.

+AI applies many transformations at once.
+It renames variables and functions, changes formatting, restructures loops, or builds helper functions that did not exist before.
+It often switches languages.
+The same algorithm can move from C to Python or from JavaScript to Go.
+The meaning survives the rewrite.
 The text does not.
-Classic scanners break because they rely on text, not behavior.

-You see this in common transformations.

-- AI renames variables and functions.
-- AI changes indentation and formatting.
-- AI moves blocks, splits functions, or merges them.
-- AI translates code between languages.
-- AI adapts the algorithm to match a framework.
-- AI rewrites control flow with a new style.
-- AI rebuilds the same algorithm from scratch with different syntax.

-These changes hide the source of the code even when the algorithm is identical.

-A simple example shows how fast this breaks text based SCA.
-Here is a small part of a GPL function from the Linux kernel:
+Here is a small example from the Linux kernel.
+The original GPL code:

 ```c
 static void __rb_rotate_left(struct rb_node *node) {